VIDIUN/vidiun-player-js/docs/player-setup.md

 The following sections are examples of common (and important) configurations for the player setup.

-#### Example: Using a Kaltura Session (KS)
+#### Example: Using a Vidiun Session (VS)

-If you need to use a KS for your media requests, configure it inside your provider configuration:
+If you need to use a VS for your media requests, configure it inside your provider configuration:

 ```js
 var config = {